michgue/MMM-JNV/README.md

 # MMM-JNV
 Station monitor for the Jena/Germany local transport (JNV) bus and tram.
+The monitor will show the departures for the next 60 minutes.

 This module is an extension of the [MagicMirror²](https://github.com/MichMich/MagicMirror) project by [MichMich](https://github.com/MichMich/).

-The CSS I took from [MMM-DVB](https://github.com/skastenholz/MMM-DVB), was the easy way to get good design of the table.
+The CSS I took from [MMM-DVB](https://github.com/skastenholz/MMM-DVB) module by [skastenholz](https://github.com/skastenholz), was the easy way to get a good design of the table.

 ToDo: Picture